CreativeBuilds/tutorials/HTML/ep_02_let_there_be_style/README.md

   point.
 - using the margin-left: 100px I will show the text moving to the right.
 Some people may find that confusing at fist but I will use the inspector and it will highlight the margined area visualizing the invisible move over.
 - Do the same with margin-top: 100px

+Task for next episode try and research a way to center the content on your screen.
+It may be difficult and if you don't figure it out, don't worry we'll cover in the next episode.